 Permanent establishment (PE)

-For Hong Kong profits tax purposes, whether a foreign corporation is carrying on a trade, profession, or business in Hong Kong SAR and the source of profits, rather than whether there is a PE in Hong Kong SAR, are the decisive factors in determining taxability.
-A non-resident person, including a foreign corporation, having a PE in Hong Kong SAR will be deemed as carrying on a trade, profession, or business in Hong Kong SAR.
+The decisive factors for determining chargeability to Hong Kong profits tax are whether a person carries on a trade, profession or business in Hong Kong SAR and whether Hong Kong sourced profits are derived from such trade, profession, or business.
+Whether a trade, profession or business is carried on in Hong Kong SAR is a question of fact.
+A non-resident person, including a foreign corporation, having a PE in Hong Kong SAR will be deemed as carrying on a trade, profession or business in Hong Kong SAR.
 The profits attributable to the PE will be subject to Hong Kong profits tax if such profits are arising in or derived from Hong Kong SAR.

 A definition of PE has been incorporated into the IRO as part of the transfer pricing (TP) regulatory regime.
 For a CDTA territory resident person, the definition of PE follows that in the PE article of the CDTA that Hong Kong SAR has with that territory.
-For a non-CDTA territory resident person, the definition of PE is specified in the IRO and largely follows that in the PE article of the latest 2017 OECD Model Tax Convention.
+For a non-CDTA territory resident person, the definition of PE is specified in the IRO and largely follows that in the PE article of the latest 2017 Organisation for Economic Co-operation and Development (OECD) Model Tax Convention.